sorbet/sorbet/website/docs/type-annotations.md

 You may still provide a wider type annotation if you would like.
-This can occasionally be helpful if you want the type of a variable to be broader than Sorbet's inferred type, such as in situations where you are changing the value of a variable in a loop to something that is broader than the expression that you use to initialize the variable:
+This can occasionally be helpful if you want the type of a variable to be broader than Sorbet's inferred type, such as in situations where you are changing the value of a variable in a loop or block to something that is broader than the expression used to initialize the variable:

 ```ruby
 # without this T.let, x would have the inferred type NilClass